OsamaAlRashed/BackPropagation/README.md

 # BackPropagation

-Build a Neural Network using BackPropagation Algorithm.
+Build your Neural Network using BackPropagation Algorithm.

 You can build a multi-layer and Elman NN.